 Background:

-For over a century, beech bark disease (BBD) has increased mortality in American Beech (Fagus grandifolia) stocks across the Northeastern United States (Cale et al. 2017).
-BBD is characterized by the presence of two beech scale insects (Cryptococcus fagisuga and Xylococculus betulae), and two fungal agents (Neonectria faginata and Neonectria ditissima) with the latter being the main cause of tree death (Houston 1998).
+For over a century, beech bark disease (BBD) has increased mortality in American beech (Fagus grandifolia) across the Northeastern United States (Cale et al. 2017).
+This disease is characterized by the presence of two beech scale insects (Cryptococcus fagisuga and Xylococculus betulae), and two fungal agents (Neonectria faginata and Neonectria ditissima) with the latter being the main cause of tree death (Houston 1998).

-Progression of the disease follows three stages of development: advanced front (arrival of scaling), killing front (fungal infection and mortality), and the aftermath (more understory prevalence of F. grandifolia from clonal sprouting) (Cale et al. 2017).
-In aftermath stands, ecosystems functions, such as nutrient cycling and sapling regeneration of valuable forest products, can be heavily disrupted by the increase of F. grandifolia sprouts (Cale et al. 2015).
-While the scaling of C. fagisuga is the most notable aspect of BBD development in the first stages of the progression, susceptibility of the disease is often linked to other abiotic factors in aftermath stands (Motchula 2009).
+Progression of the disease follows three stages of development: advanced front (arrival of C. fagisuga), killing front (fungal infection and heavy mortality of large overstory trees), and the aftermath (more understory prevalence of F. grandifolia from clonal sprouting, low but established levels of C. fagisuga and Neonectria spp.)
+(Cale et al. 2017).
+In aftermath stands, ecosystem functions, such as nutrient cycling and regeneration of other, more valuable forest species, can be heavily disrupted by the increase of F. grandifolia sprouts (Cale et al. 2015).
+While the infestation by C. fagisuga is the most notable aspect of BBD development in the advance and killing fronts, susceptibility to the disease is often linked to other abiotic factors in aftermath stands (Motchula 2009).

 During the 1940s, the White Mountains in New Hampshire began experiencing the first stages of BBD.
 Currently, the area is classified as an aftermath stand.
-The MELNHE project has established 13 stands in the Bartlett Experimental Forest, Hubbard Brook Experimental Forest, and Jeffers Brook Experimental Forest.
-All are located within the White Mountains, and will serve as a template for aftermath zones in my study.
+The MELNHE project has established a total of 13 stands across the Bartlett Experimental Forest, Hubbard Brook Experimental Forest, and Jeffers Brook Experimental Forest.
+All are located within the White Mountains, and will serve as a template for aftermath zones in this study.
 The stands include young (~30 years), middle (~40 years), and old aged (>100 years) forests.
-Each stand contains plots that have been treated with nitrogen, phosphorus, calcium, and N and P. One plot was left untreated for a control variable in each stand.
+Each stand contains plots that have been treated with nitrogen (N), phosphorus (P), N plus P, and calcium silicate (CaSiO3), .
+One additional plot was left as an untreated control in each stand.

-Factors such as tree size, stand age, and excessive levels of nitrogen deposition significantly contribute to the severity of BBD across aftermath stands in the Northeastern United States (Latty et al. 2003).
-Larger (DBH>20cm) F. grandifolia have been exposed to BBD for a longer period of time, and are the most susceptible size class to developing the disease.
-Increased nitrogen levels are also cited as being a causation of BBD.
-Mature F. grandifolia exhibit higher N content in bole bark, increasing the chance of C. fagisuga and Neonectria spp. infection (Latty et al. 2003).
-Increased severity of BBD in aftermath stands could cause a secondary killing front, further impacting ecosystems, requiring more understanding of BBD to protect forest resources.
+Factors such as tree size, stand age, and excessive levels of N deposition may contribute to the severity of BBD across aftermath stands in the Northeastern United States (Latty et al. 2003).
+Larger (DBH>20cm) trees are the most susceptible size class to developing the disease.
+Increased N levels are also cited as being a cause of BBD.
+Mature beech trees in undisturbed ‘old growth’ forest stands exhibit higher N concentrations in bole bark compared to those in second-growth stands, increasing the chance ofdeveloping BBD (Latty et al. 2003).
+Longevity of BBD in aftermath stands could lead to a secondary killing front, further impacting ecosystems, requiring more understanding of BBD to protect forest resources.
 (Cale et al. 2017).
 The stand types in the MELNHE project allow for the examination of interactions between these abiotic factors and the disease.

 Hypotheses:

-Increases in nitrogen deposition should show higher rates of beech bark disease.
+Increases in N deposition should show higher rates of beech bark disease.

 Older trees and stands will show increased severity of the disease